MedTech-Chain-2-0/chaincode/README.md

 ## Deployment

+Before deploying, use the `scripts/copy-protos.sh` script to copy the proto jar.

 ### Classic

 Currently, the only implemented chaincode deployment is by following the default lifecycle (package, install on peers, ...).
-The deployment is performed by automation scripts from the `tools` repository,
+The deployment is performed by automation scripts from the `tools` repository.

 ### Chaincode as a Service (current)